-People with egg allergy could have a reaction when given the flu vaccine because the vaccine may contain some amount of egg protein.
-Fortunately, even in individuals with confirmed egg allergy, flu vaccines may be administered under certain conditions by experienced physicians.
+People with egg allergy are not at any additional risk of having a reaction when given the flu vaccine even though the vaccine may contain some amount of egg protein.
+Fortunately, the latest research shows that even in individuals with confirmed egg allergy, flu vaccines may be administered without any special precautions.
 Most reactions to flu vaccines are not due to egg-allergy.

 How common is egg allergy?